JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goFundamentals.md

 }
 ```

-In the above example we have defined a method associated with a struct named `Triangle` by adding a receiver to the function definition.
+In the above example, we have defined a method associated with a struct named `Triangle` by adding a receiver to the function definition.
 The receiver is the name of the struct that the method is associated with.
 The receiver is enclosed in parentheses before the method name.

 ### **6.2.
 Method Call**